-The Friends are always looking for more members to help them protect and shape the future of the park so it can be enjoyed by all.
-They meet monthly in the Visitor Centre during the summer, and every two months during the winter.
+The Friends are always looking for more members to help them protect and shape the future of the War Memorial Park, so it can be enjoyed by all.
+Their general meetings are held monthly in the Visitor Centre during the Summer, and every two months during the Winter.

 For more information about the The Friends of War Memorial Park, Coventry please look at our website at http://www.fwmpcoventry.org.uk.